hed-standard/hed-specification/docs/source/06_Infrastructure_and_tools.md

 ```
 ````

-The first two columns in a BIDS events file are required to be `onset` and `duration`, respectively.
+The first two columns in a BIDS event file are required to be `onset` and `duration`, respectively.
 The `onset` is the time in seconds of an event marker relative to the start of its corresponding data recording, while the `duration` represents the duration in seconds of some aspect of the event.
 The remaining columns in this event file are optional.

-BIDS reserves an optional column named `HED` to contain HED strings relevant for the event instance.
+BIDS reserves an optional column named `HED` to contain HED strings relevant for the instance represented by that row.
-In the above example, the first row `HED` column contains `Label/Starting-point, Quiet`, while the second row contains `n/a`, indicating that entry should be ignored.
+In the above example, the first row `HED` column contains `Label/Starting-point, Quiet`, meaning that the event that starts at time 1.2 has these particular annotations in addition to annotations contributed by any relevant sidecars.
+The `HED` column in the second row contains `n/a`, indicating that entry should be ignored.
+In this case only annotations from applicable sidecars are applied.

 HED annotations can also be associated with entries in other columns of the event file through an associated JSON sidecar as described in the next section.

 ### 6.3.2.
+BIDS timeseries

+BIDS also includes another type of file with extension `.tsv` that represents continuous timeseries data.
+For example, the motion capture `_motion.tsv` files give samples from channels of a motion capture apparatus, while physiological data files
+ `_physio.tsv` and `_stim.tsv` represent continuous
+physiological recordings such as cardiac and respiratory signals.
+These tabular files do not have column headers, but rather use other files to define the column names.
+**BIDS currently does not support HED in these types of files.**

+### 6.3.3.
 BIDS sidecars

 BIDS also recommends data dictionaries in the form of JSON sidecars to document the meaning of the data in the event files.